 Sexuality changes as we age

-Sex changes throughout the life span.
+Sex changes throughout the lifespan.
 Many people experience a decrease in sex drive with age.
 People in long-term relationships often find that their sexual activities and interests change over time.
 You might see or read about something that you want to try so the change is positive.
 Other times, the realities of a medical condition have an impact of your sexual expression that is less desirable.
 But there is something fundamental behind the response cycle to any of these changes.
 Are you open to them?
 Are you willing to face the challenge of trying something new?
 Are you willing to face the grief of letting something familiar go?
 The challenge of discovery, the new intimacy that emerges by exploring new sensual territory can be eroticizing.
 The principle of adaptability invites a careful look at what exists now and invites people to not simply reject the new.
-Adaptability requires facing the current reality just as it is and deciding from there what will or won’t work for you in relationship.
+Adaptability requires facing the current reality just as it is and deciding from there what will or won’t work for you in a relationship.
 This requires tremendous courage.

 Sexuality changes with life circumstances